 Visualizing Financial Well-Being Scores

-We used some of this data, as well as user testing, to try multiple ways of visualizing scores to create meaning.
-We ended up with a simple color bar with 2 markers, after throwing out many many versions of histograms.
-One drawback of this scoring system is that people think it's like a school grading system, where a 60 would be a C- and not a great score.
-However, this is not the case, and a 60 would be significantly higher than average.
+One drawback of this 92 point scoring system is that people tend to think it's like a school grading system, where a 60 would be a C- and not a great score.
+However, a 60 would be significantly higher than average.

-To give users more context around their score, and what factors might affect scoring changes, we brought in age, household income, and employment status data to give some context.
-A simple line marker that picks up the color from the bar ended up being the most effective way to visualize this comparison.
+To give users more context about their score, we displayed data for age, household income and employment status along with the average financial well-being score.
+A simple line marker that pulls in color from the bar ended up being the most effective way to visualize this comparison.

 Featured Content and Hero Illustrations

-I brainstormed and collaborated with my colleagues to create a cohesive set of feature images for the project.
+I brainstormed and collaborated with my colleagues at the bureau to create a cohesive set of feature images for the project that were displayed across the website and social media to bring attention to the survey and data.

-Collaborated to art direct how we could make better graphics for the full report to give users a brief overview of the scores and a quick look at overall trends for each section of characteristics.
+I collaborated and art directed better graphics for the full report to give users a brief overview of the scores and a quick look at overall trends for each section of characteristics.

 View the full report consumerfinance.gov/data-research/research-reports/financial-well-being